getsolus/help-center-docs/contributing/getting-involved/en.md

 ## Community Forums

 With so many new users joining, there are always more people needing help.
-A great way to help us out, would be to help out our users on the [Solus Project Forums](https://solus-project.com/forums/)
+A great way to help us out, would be to help out our users on the [Solus Project Forums](https://solus-project.com/forums/).

 ## Improving Documentation

 Our Help Center improves when the documentation improves.
-If there is articles that you think would be valuable to add, get involved by submitting pull requests to our [Help Center Docs](https://github.com/solus-project/help-center-docs) repo!
+If there are articles that you think would be valuable to add, get involved by submitting pull requests to our [Help Center Docs](https://github.com/solus-project/help-center-docs) repo!

 ## IRC